LLC for SaaS Startup 2026 | Best Structure | USLLCGlobal

 If you plan to raise a $2M seed round from institutional investors, they will require a Delaware C-Corp with standard SAFE notes or Series A preferred stock.
 Converting an LLC at that point adds legal complexity and cost ($5,000-15,000 in legal fees).
 If this is definitely your path, start with a C-Corp.

+The startup myth.
 Fewer than 1% of startups raise venture capital.
 Fewer than 0.05% reach an IPO.
 The C-Corp structure is optimized for that 1%.
 If you are in the 99% building a profitable SaaS business, the LLC is optimized for you.
 Do not pay the C-Corp tax penalty on the assumption you might raise money someday.

-Converting an LLC to C-Corp Later
+Converting an LLC to C-Corp later

 One of the LLC's biggest advantages: you can convert to a C-Corp later if needed.
 The reverse (C-Corp to LLC) is much harder and has tax consequences.